IBM/serverless-language-translation/README.md

 # Deploy a Serverless Multilingual Conference Room

-In this code pattern, we will create the workings for a mulitlingual chat room using OpenWhisk and Watson text-to-speech.
+In this code pattern, we will create the workings for a multilingual chat room using OpenWhisk and Watson text-to-speech.
 The MQTT messaging protocol is also leveraged, which allows for each client to publish and subscribe to one or more channels.
 This repository contains a series of serverless functions are called in sequence determinded by the channel to which a message is submitted.

 When the reader has completed this Code Pattern, they will understand how to: